OCA/pos/pos_default_empty_image/README.rst

 loading other valuable contents.
 Then the POS is then very slow to work with.

-This module adds a field _has_image_ in product.template and will change the product image url to his default placeholder directly in the POS.
+This module adds a field _has_image in product.template.

+If product has no image, the product image url is not sent to the POS

-Because there is only one url for this placeholder, you will have only one request for all the products with no images.
+In the product list, the display of the product is changed,
+          (Size of the name is increased for better visibility);

 Indeed, if the product has an image, it will load normally.

+This module is compatible with pos_product_template

 Known issues